Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Businesses have the opportunity to grow.

-With $472 million planned for commercial development, businesses and entrepreneurs along the Blue Line will see new opportunities for growth.
+Permitted commercial development on the Blue Line corridor from 2014 through 2023 is worth just under $3.7 billion.
 This investment will expand the already vibrant business environment, supporting local economies and job creation.

 Communities invest in amenities and connections where we build transit.